 But what I struggled most was with expectations and identity.
 Let me elaborate this in the next paragraph.

-First of all, I want to you to be aware that the BACKGROUND you grew up in determines a lot of your PERCEPTION about family.
+First of all, I want you to be aware that the BACKGROUND you grew up in determines a lot of your PERCEPTION about family.

-Prompts people to ask and assume the relationship is in trouble.
+If they don’t, prompts people to ask and assume the relationship is in trouble.

 When I moved to Ireland and started working with families, it was a shock to my system to seeing the Irish doing the opposite.

 The mom of the first family I worked with told me these beautiful words: